96boards/documentation/ConsumerEdition/DragonBoard-410c/Guides/bootable-sd-card.md

 * /dev/XXX9 represents the 'rootfs' partition on the SD card
 * you can check the mapping between partition IDs and partition names using `gdisk -l` command

-If you insert the SD card into the DragonBoard410c and set the switch S6-2 (on the back) to ON, you should now be able to boot from SD card.
+If you insert the SD card into the DragonBoard410c and set the switch S6-2 (on the back) to ON, you should now be able to boot to Debian from the SD Card.